 In this post, an excerpt from In the Potter’s Kitchen, Sumi von Dassow shows how to throw a French butter dish on the pottery wheel.
 If you are unfamiliar with French butter dishes, they are a great way to store real butter (as opposed to margarine) outside the fridge without it going bad.
 A great solution to the hard-to-spread-butter conundrum that plagues many a household.
 So, how do you do this on the potter’s wheel?
 Read on to find out! – Jennifer Poellot Harnetty, editor.

-If you make and sell lidded pieces you usually don’t have to tell your customers what to do with them—if they are looking for a cookie jar or canister, they’ll know what they want (although it can’t hurt to put a favorite cookie recipe in a cookie jar).
+If you make and sell lidded pieces you usually don’t have to tell your customers what to do with them—if they are looking for a cookie jar, casserole dish, or honey pot, they’ll know what they want (although it can’t hurt to put a favorite cookie recipe in a cookie jar).
 But there are some special lidded forms that do need instructions.
 One of these forms is the French butter crock.

 Wheel-Thrown Butter Crocks